 The suggested soldering iron is 450° C for up to 5seconds (less than 50W).
-Furthermore, the recommended soldering profile is shown below.
+Furthermore, the recommended soldering profile is shown below, and PCB layout is referring to Section 10.2.

 Lead Free Wave Soldering Profile

 6. Features and Functions